 If you’re new to automated bidding in Adwords, read About automated bidding first.

-To use Smart Bidding, you need to have conversion tracking enabled.
+To use Smart Bidding, you need to have conversion tracking enabled, unless you’re using ECPC with Display campaigns.
 Learn how to Set up conversion tracking.

 Why use AdWords Smart Bidding

 With AdWords Smart Bidding, you get 4 key benefits that help you save time and improve performance.

 In bidding, machine learning algorithms train on data at a vast scale to help you make more accurate predictions across your account about how different bid amounts might impact conversions or conversion value.
 These algorithms factor in a wider range of parameters that impact performance than a single person or team could compute.